-Once you’ve finished making changes, ask your insurer “What’s not covered?” so you can be sure to understand what is no longer insured.
+Once you’ve finished making changes, ask your insurer “What’s not covered?”
+They will tell you what is no longer insured.

 Lower Your Annual Average Mileage

 The annual mileage on your car impacts how much your insurance costs.
-You can get a sense of your annual mileage by looking at your car’s odometer and seeing how many miles you’ve put on since owning the car.
-If you had vehicle maintenance before COVID-19, you can check the mileage on the paperwork from your last servicing.
+You can get a sense of your annual mileage by looking at your car’s odometer.
+See how many miles you’ve put on since owning the car.

 |Allstate (Standard Coverage)||$759||$759|